Welcome to the most complete guide to going solar in 2022.

 You ready to dig in?
 Let’s start with the basics.

-Homeowners who switch to solar power are saving thousands in electricity costs every year by choosing to produce their own energy instead of relying on the utility companies to produce it for them.
+Not only is solar power great for the environment, but homeowners who switch to solar power are saving thousands in electricity costs every year by choosing to produce their own energy.
+Here’s how one homeowner even achieved a negative electric bill.

 Old News: Fossil Fuels